 When you sign a lease, you’ve agreed to a legally binding contract between you and your landlord.
 Typically, the term of your rental agreement will be one year.
 However, leases can be shorter or longer, which is why we recommend looking into how to find short term rentals.
-While you can often renew your lease contract, it can be a bit more difficult to get out of your current lease before it’s over.
+While you can often renew your lease contract, it can be a bit more difficult getting out of lease before it’s over.

-How can I legally get out of my lease early?
+How can I legally go about breaking a lease early?

 Your first step should be reading your rental agreement to learn about your lease obligations.
 Pay close attention to see if your lease includes an early termination clause or a subletting clause.
 You should also keep your eyes peeled for words like “early release,” “sublease” and “sublet.”
 You’ll want to read these relevant sections closely.